How Much Should I Offer?

 - Closing Costs

 Your agent’s marketplace knowledge will assist you in putting together the above elements to make your offer compelling.
-These elements consist of one or all of the above and are covered in more depth in the Negotiating section of the Ripco Real Estate buying process.
+These elements consist of one or all of the above and are covered in more depth in the negotiating section of the John Hripko Real Estate Team buying process.

 How much is the property worth?